navidcy/TurbulentWords.jl/README.md

 ![demo](https://github.com/navidcy/TurbulentWords.jl/assets/7112768/d9c0696a-61a1-44d6-a5bc-00e99a59ed9b)

-We can also create a two-dimensional incompressible flow from a word:
+We can also create a two-dimensional incompressible flow from a word and use it to initialize a fluid simulation.

 ```julia
 using TurbulentWords